 Pre-requisites & Registration Requirements

 To register in the Broker's Business Planning and Financial Management Licensing Course, course candidates must have completed not less than six months' licensed service in British Columbia at the time of registration, or two years' licensed experience in the past five years as a broker or associate broker outside of British Columbia.
-(Note: licence applicants must ensure they satisfy section 2-10 of the Council Rules, the two-year experience requirement.)
+(Note: In order to obtain the broker licence, licence applicants must ensure they satisfy section 2-10 of the Council Rules, which requires two-years experience.)

 As well, in order to be eligible for real estate licensing in the province of British Columbia, section 10(b)(i) of the Real Estate Services Act requires that an applicant for licensing is at least 19 years of age.